Azariill/my-portfolio/README.md

 ## Scott Heier's Portfolio Page

-## Project Description
+## Finished Project Photo

-##Built a personal portfolio page to fit the following requirements
 ![Final-Photo](https://user-images.githubusercontent.com/99227667/161198262-b06ebd95-81f7-4ff3-be0c-b5378577d2c6.png)

+## Built a personal portfolio page to fit the following requirements

 #THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them